-There are large sections of protected forest within the Pascoag River watershed.
-The Pulaski/ Washington State Forest is situated to the west of the Pascoag Reservoir and is within the watershed.
-The Town of Burrillville's Comprehensive Plan proposes multiple locations to preserve natural areas.
-Over 7,000 acres are zoned for conservation and open space and there are over ten square miles of open space within the town, indicating the town's commitment to preserving natural areas (Burrillville, 2004).
+There are large sections of protected forest within the Chepachet River watershed.
+Glocester has made preserving the natural character of the town one of its priorities (Glocester, 2001).
+Glocester should focus its preservation efforts on wetland and woodland areas surrounding the Chepachet River.
+Within the Town of Burrillville's Comprehensive Plan, specific policies were proposed to preserve natural areas.
+Over 7,000 acres are zoned for conservation and open space, and there is over 10 square miles of open space within the town, indicating the town's commitment to preserving natural areas (Burrillville, 2004)

-Preserving these natural areas is important as woodland and wetland areas within the Pascoag River watershed absorb and filter pollutants from stormwater and help protect both water quality in the stream and stream channel stability.
-As these areas represent approximately 88% of the land use in the Pascoag

-River watershed, it is important to continue the preservation of these undeveloped areas, and to institute controls on development in the watershed.
+Preserving these natural areas is important because woodland and wetland areas within the Chepachet River watershed absorb and filter pollutants from stormwater, and help protect both water quality in the stream and stream channel stability.
+As these areas represent approximately 82% of the land use in the Chepachet River watershed, it is important to continue the preservation of these undeveloped areas, and institute controls on development in the watershed.

-The steps outlined above will support the goal of mitigating bacteria sources and meeting water quality standards in the Pascoag River.
+The steps outlined above will support the goal of mitigating bacteria sources and meeting water quality standards in the Chepachet River.

-Table 1: Pascoag River Bacteria Data
+Table 1: Chepachet River Bacteria Data

-Waterbody ID: RI0001002R-09
+Waterbody ID: RI0001002R-03